Our Lakes. Our Future.

 Chad was on a fall hike along Lake Michigan when he came along plastic scattered along the beach.
 He had some knowledge on climate change realities, but this close-to-home encounter sparked a realization - and the creation of Forever Great.

 Founder, Michigan Native, and GVSU Alum.
-Chad has a passion for sustainability and the Great Lakes, leading to the creation of Forever Great
+Chad has a passion for the Great Lakes, sustainability, and fashion - leading to the creation of Forever Great

 Photographer, videographer, and creative thinker.
 Nic captures the Forever Great lifestyle through his lens.